ABOUT UC SAN DIEGO

 We will prepare the next generation of global leaders to channel their passions into driving innovation, fueling economic growth and making our world a better place.

-UC San Diego is affiliated with UC San Diego Health, consistently ranked the No. 1 health care system in the region and a destination for complex multidisciplinary care.
+UC San Diego is affiliated with UC San Diego Health, which is consistently ranked among the top health care systems in the nation for advanced specialty care.

 Reimagining Public Art